Selflessness is where collaboration starts. We need to support each other, to work together, and to help civilization pull through this crisis.

-Not only people didn’t choose to work remotely; they didn’t have time to prepare.
+Not only did people not choose to work remotely; they didn’t have time to prepare.

-Most employees don’t have the right space, tools, or WiFi to perform at their best.
+Most employees don’t have the right space, tools, or Wi-Fi to perform at their best.
 Those who have families have to deal with additional challenges.
-They have to homeschool their kids, face constant interruptions while adjusting to balancing work hours with personal chores and family time.
+They have to homeschool their kids and face constant interruptions while adjusting to balancing work hours with personal chores and family time.

 Help your team redesign their new remote culture.
 Most importantly, be flexible.
 Focus on outcomes; let people choose how they work.
-Let them design their own schedules, as long as they show up to meetings and calls.
-Allow your team to build a routine that will allow them to give their best despite the incremental challenges.
+Let them design their own schedules – as long as they show up to meetings and calls.
+Help your team to build a routine that will allow them to give their best despite the incremental challenges.